Do you consider yourself a documentary filmmaker or is that a term that you are hesitant to give yourself?

 Imposter syndrome is a concept that basically describes the inability of an individual to internalize one’s accomplishments as well as having a persistent fear of being exposed as a fraud.
-And I’m confused that so many of us doc filmmakers experience at some point in time in our own doc lives.
+And I’m convinced that so many of us doc filmmakers experience this at some point in time in our own doc lives.
 Which is what we’ll take a look at in our opening segment of today’s podcast.
-We’ll discuss:

 - Definition of imposter syndrome and how it applies to us #doclifers

-In our shared conversation with a doc industry guest segment, I sat down with Academy Award and Emmy Award-nominated doc filmmaker, Lourdes Portillo.
+In our shared conversation, I sat down with Academy Award and Emmy Award-nominated doc filmmaker, Lourdes Portillo.
 On the eve of her being awarded the prestigious International Documentary Association (IDA)’s Career Achievement Award, we have a frank and open conversation about the state of documentary: what it has meant for her in her life as well as what it might mean for future doc filmmakers and..